 6. 3D TV and programs

 3D technology has changed the way we experience television.
-3D television programs and movies offer an enhanced experience to kids.
+3D television programs and movies offer an enhanced experience for kids.
 Although the popularity of 3D TV has been on the decline in the recent past, there are still a few networks offering educational programs in 3D.

 The American OptometriciXA specialized healthcare profession which involves examination of the eyes and related structures Association has confirmed that 3D can be viewed by most children (2).
 If your child has trouble, consult a medical professional.